h2non/pook/README.rst

 To get started, see the `documentation`_, `how it works`_, `FAQ`_ or `examples`_.

-**Note**: still beta quality library.
-More docs, examples and better test coverage are still a work in progress.
+**Note**: more docs, examples and better test coverage are still a work in progress.
+Contributions are always welcome.

 Features